astroband/astrograph/README.md

 * `BIND_ADDRESS` - address to bind ("0.0.0.0" by default)
 * `INGEST_INTERVAL` – database polling interval in milliseconds (2000 by default)
 * `DEBUG_LEDGER` – when set, Astrograph will start ingesting ledgers, starting from that.
 It's useful for debugging.
 Pass `-1` to force ingest from first ledger existing in database.
+* `DGRAPH_URL` - when set, Astrograph ingests history to DGraph server.

 You can set them all using environmental variables, or you can create the `.env` file in the root of the project, and set them there: